-During fiscal year 2013, our compensation committee was composed of Mr. Avedisian, Ms. Gottschalk and Mr. Levitan and, prior to August 2013, Mr. Keil (a former officer of the company) was also a member of the compensation committee.
-None of our executive officers has served on the board of directors or compensation committee of any other entity that has or has had one or more executive officers who served as a member of our Board or our compensation committee during fiscal 2013.
+None of our executive officers has served on the board of directors or compensation committee of any other entity that has or has had one or more executive officers who served as a member of our Board or our compensation committee during fiscal 2014.
+Prior to October 2014, Mr. Avedisian was a member of our compensation committee.
 In August 2013, we agreed to amend the terms of a warrant held by an entity of which Mr. Avedisian is a co-owner.
-In August 2013, we also issued and replaced certain options for Mr. Keil.
-See "Related Party Transactions" for more information about these transactions.